damilo/project.ml/project.ml.tfmathmlp/readme.md

 # ...
 ```

-This article presented the math of the transformation from inputs to outputs in an ANN and proves it by implementing an example in Tensorflow.
+This article presented the math of the transformation from inputs to outputs in an ANN and proves it by implementing an example in TensorFlow.

 The contents was strongly influenced by the book <a href = 'http://shop.oreilly.com/product/0636920052289.do'>'Hands-On Machine Learning with Scikit-Learn and TensorFlow'</a> by Aurélien Géron.
 It is a great book for everyone who wants to get a solid foundation in Machine Learning algorithms and their utilization for real-world tasks.